Make Pastels Pop on a Dark Surface

 Below, Kasperek chats with Pastel Journal about his journey to pastels and his tips for working on a dark surface.

 About 40 years ago, Kasperek studied fine art at the Columbus College for Art and Design, in Ohio, and at the Center for Creative Studies, in Detroit.
 As a student, he began using graphite and charcoal.
 He then moved on to color, eventually settling on pastels in the 1980s.

 “My early work in pencil and charcoal was highly rendered, with a strong emphasis on value and modeling,” he says.
 “As I moved into oil, my style became looser, and I grew more interested in color and the placement of shapes.
 I loved the texture and surfaces I could achieve, but found drying time frustrating.”

 He continued trying different media, but couldn’t get the richness of color he was after with watercolor, gouache or acrylic.
-“Because I always had loved to draw and was more comfortable with a pencil than a brush in my hand, I moved into colored pencil.”
+“Because I always had loved to draw and was more comfortable with a pencil than a brush in my hand, I moved into colored pencil,” adds Kasperek.

 He tried working on textured linen surfaces with Prismacolor pencils, but gradually wanted to work larger with more expression and intensity of color.
-“So, I moved into pastels,” says Kasperek.
+“So, I moved into pastels,” he explains.
 “They’re the perfect blend of drawing and painting for me.”

 Working From Dark to Light

 Kasperek begins most of his pastels with a photography session.
 “I take several photos of my subject and crop, color-correct and sometimes manipulate objects to my desired composition in Photoshop.”
 He then prints the photos at approximately 8×10 inches.

 But perhaps the most remarkable aspect of Kasperek’s method is the painting surface.
 He uses Richeson’s 140-lb.
 Premium Pastel Surface in black almost exclusively.